Who should you visit for a bad back, a sporting injury or neck pain? Here's how a physio, chiro or osteo may be able to help.

 As a patient, the techniques used by these practitioners can feel similar.
-However, there will be differences in the philosophy in how they apply these techniques to treat patients specifically on that day.
+However, there will be differences in the philosophy in how they apply these techniques to treat patients specifically on that day, Ellis says.

-“As a patient, it may be beneficial to expose yourself to each type of practitioner,” advises Ellis.
+“As a patient, it may be beneficial to expose yourself to each type of practitioner,” she advises.
 “Only you will know which one suits you and your body best.”

 HBF extras cover can pay benefits towards: